gboulant/dingo-applet/README.md

 ...
 ```

-And finaly, the main function should execute the `StartExampleApp`:
+And finaly, the main program should execute the `StartExampleApp`:

 ```go
 applet.StartExampleApp("D01") // set D01 to be the default example to run
 ```

 This function parses the command line arguments and executes the
-selection made by the user.
-If the name of your executable program is
+selection of the user.
+For example, if the name of your executable
-`mydemo`, then you can see the list of the demonstrative examples with:
+program is `mydemo`, then you can see the list of the applets with:

 ```shell
 ./mydemo -l